denecity/Computercraft-Miner/README.md

 - Type "pastebin get HwFQ6cBj miner" in the turtle console
 - Type miner to start the program (it will mine the bock directly below it, so be mindful of that)

+## How to set up Stripminer

-- "pastebin get hCwc0YhH stripminer" for the unchunkloaded version (only one ender chest in slot 16)
+- "pastebin get hCwc0YhH stripminer" for the unchunkloaded version
+- Coal in slot 1
+- Ender Chest in slot 16